 When it comes to your makeup, discovering the perfect blush can be an absolute game-changer.
 The right pop of color can instantly restore a healthy glow, warm up your skin tone and make you look more awake in seconds.
 But finding the right blush for your skin tone can be tricky.
 Choosing the best blush shade can really depend on the look you are going for, but it's your skin tone and type that plays a huge part in selecting the best formula.

 We spoke to makeup artist Cher Webb who gave us a rundown on how to find the right blush for you.
-From choosing the right formula to picking the perfect hue, keep scrolling for tips and tricks of how to never buy the wrong shade of blush again.
+From choosing the right formula to picking the perfect hue, here are our tips and tricks for how to never buy the wrong shade of blush again.

 If you have a fair complexion, start off lightly and build up the shade until you reach the desired look.
 It's likely that you will have a neutral or pink undertone, so go for washes of fresh pink, light peach or berry shades with cool undertones.

 "I love the sheer pastel-toned Glossier Cloud Paint for fair skin," says Webb.
 "Try this in shades Puff or Beam for an instant boost of sheer radiance."

 "If you prefer a powder base, try BareMinerals blush in Pretty in Pink," suggests Webb.
 It's the perfect peachy pink tone that will warm up any complexion.

 "Medium skin tones tend to be more tanned with warmer undertones.
 This kind of complexion looks amazing with a mix of peach and rosy pinks," says Webb.